aovabo/sqlbackup/README.md

 # sqlbackup
-A super simple and lightweight SQL Database Backup System.
+A simple and lightweight SQL Database Backup System.
 This auto backsup your database every 24 Hours or more.
 Can't go less.

 ## Requirements